 So why do I stress this so much: scales are THE BASIS. if you want to make a good start, playing them fluently will pay off many times over during your whole learning process!

-Even some great musicians who learned everything by ear, and don't know any theory, know how to find the notes in any key with ease.
-Which means they actually do know and play all of the scales very well!!
+Even great jazz musicians who learned everything by ear, and don't know any theory, know how to find the notes in any key or scale with ease.
+Which means they actually do know and can play all of the scales effortlessly!!

 Basic backing chord tracks are below.
 You can play them directly in your browser, or you can download them and play them with any media player.

-Note: you may find different ways to play the scales elsewhere, so is the a 'best' way?
+Note: you may find different ways to play the scales in terms of fingering elsewhere, so is there a 'best' way?
 Not really.
 The approach here is to keep fingers on consecutive frets at almost all times.
 If you have big hands or long fingers, you can use more stretching, some might prefer that, but the approach given here can be used by anyone.

 Video Index